-Driven was financed by Franchise Pictures and the German based Intertainment.
-Intertainment sued Franchise in December 2000 for fraudulently inflating the budgets for their movies, so that Intertainment ends up shouldering more than the 47% of the production costs they contractually agreed to cover for a huge slate of Franchise pics.
+Driven was financed by the infamous Franchise Pictures and the German based Intertainment.
+Intertainment sued Franchise in December 2000 for fraudulently inflating the budgets for their movies, so that Intertainment ended up shouldering more than the 47% of the production costs they contractually agreed to cover for a huge slate of Franchise pics.
 Franchise head Elie Samaha would make phony deferments called “approved overages” that were made up charges.
 With the fake overages, Franchise reported the budget of Driven to Intertainment as $72 million, but the actual price of the film has not been listed in the released court documents — though it would be far less than $72 million.
 Intertainment successfully sued Franchise and Samaha for $77 million and wiped out the scummy company in 2004.

 As per Warner Bros pact with Franchise, the studio distributed Driven in the US.
 Sylvester Stallone was fresh off the box office disaster Get Carter (also financed by Franchise) just six months prior and WB decided to market the picture by barely even showing a fleeting glimpse of him in the trailer.
 For a major studio release, the trailer for Driven was an unprofessional looking hack job that looked like a direct to video D-grade movie — though the actual picture was not much of a step up in quality.